-A story about a girl who wants to grow into an independent woman, but her mother thinks a good woman is obedient and long-suffering, and her father takes advantage of such attitudes and exploits women who lead freer lifestyles.
-This is a story of the bond of family under the strain of abuse.
+Mia wants to grow up confident and independent, but her mother thinks a good woman is obedient and suffers in silence, and her father takes advantage of women who lead freer lifestyles.
 This one’s for all the girls who’ve had to find their own way, alone.

 My confusion and alarm soon turned to fear.
 I felt with every cell on my skin my disadvantaged situation: I was the woman and he was the man, I was Asian and he was white, I was just another local girl and he was the dashing coveted foreigner, I was younger, less experienced, less beautiful, and I probably liked him much more than he liked me.

 Aku tak habis pikir mengapa orangtuaku ingin memasukkanku ke sekolah Islam.
 Kami salat dan pergi ke masjid untuk mengaji, tapi Islam hanyalah salah satu dari banyak sendi kehidupan keluarga kami.
 Aku curiga keputusan Mama itu lebih berkaitan dengan keprihatinannya akan tindak “kenakalan remaja” yang makin lama makin sering diberitakan di televisi dan koran.

 How was it possible that these people, after three decades of silence and obedience and fear, now found the courage to protest?
 These people were so used to submitting to fate.
 How had they decided that they could break the course of History?
 The protests impressed him profoundly as the first confirmation that one could indeed bring about change.
 He would never forget how, along with the sound of thousands of students marching, he had heard God lovingly whisper in his ear, ‘You too can change your life’s course.’